 So far, we have awarded more than £1.75 million to charities, community groups and individuals.
 We improve lives and unite the people of Wakefield District.

 We are a registered charity and limited company governed by a board of trustees chaired by David Dinmore.
-Other trustees include: Marie Szczepanski, Rebecca Payne, Barbara Paterson, Tom Long, Marie Lees and Louise Pearson.
-Murray Edwards is the foundation director and Theresa Barrett is head of development.
+Other trustees include: Marie Szczepanski, Rebecca Payne, Barbara Paterson, Marie Lees, Jon Ingham Richard Hodgson, Louise Pearson and Claire Sutherley.
+Craig Shepherd is the Chief Executive Officer and Theresa Barrett is Head of Development.

 An important part of the foundation’s role is to engage in debate about policy development, social action and other areas where we have experience and knowledge.

 An analysis of the needs of communities in Wakefield district is underway and it will identify the foundation’s targets for support.

 There are 46 community foundations across the UK helping individuals, families, companies, charitable trusts and public sector bodies connect with, support and invest in their local communities.
 We address a wide range of issues and provide funding for our communities through ‘grassroots’ charities and community groups.

 They are vehicles for corporate and other giving and act locally to help build social capital in the long term.
 Foundations now command assets worth millions and award grants worth many hundreds of thousands each year.

 A community foundation encourages philanthropy in a geographical area by raising money to build an endowment fund to award grants from investment income and other funds to tackle disadvantage.